KehindeAdeyemi-apex/Save-files-to-Google-Drive/README.md

 SAMPLE APPLICATION

-Install sample application f199.sql to see plugin in action
+Install sample application fsavetogoogledriveka.sql to see plugin in action